luis198327/olympics-quiz-game/README.md

 + This will give you the option to copy the repository using HTTPS by clicking the copy button.
 + Open Git Bash.
 + Change the current working directory to the location where you want the cloned directory to be made.
-+ Type git clone and paste the URL i.e. $ git clone https://github.com/luis198327/olympics-quiz.  <<update URL with link>>
++ Type git clone and paste the URL i.e. $ git clone https://github.com/luis198327/olympics-quiz-game.git.
 + Press Enter, and your local clone will be created.

-Or simply clone this repository directly into the editor of your choice by pasting $ git clone <<insert URL of live site>> into your terminal.
+Or simply clone this repository directly into the editor of your choice by pasting $ git clone https://luis198327.github.io/olympics-quiz-game/ into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Credits
 ### Content